connorgorny/connorgorny.github.io/_pages/about.md

 ---
 permalink: /
-title: "😁Hey!
-I am Connor.
-Welcome to my page!😁"
+title: "Welcome to my page."
 author_profile: true
 redirect_from:
   - /about/